top of page

-Stoke City’s changing rooms are located inside this stand, with the dugouts at the front and the tunnel over towards the southwest corner.
+Stoke City’s changing rooms are located on this side of the stadium, with the dugouts at the front of the stand and the tunnel at the base of the stadium's southwest corner.

 There are no supporting pillars in this stand because of the cantilever roof above and as a result your view of the pitch is perfectly clear from any seat.

 There is a transparent windshield on either side, but these only protect those in the upper tier, meaning anyone sat in the lower tier is not protected from the wind coming in through the open corners.

 There is a large television screen in the northwest corner which shows a live scoreboard and action replays.

 The Boothen End is noticeably smaller than the Franklyn Stand and also made up of just a single tier of red seats.
 The letters STOKE CITY are spelt out in white across the upper rows, and there are three flat platforms in place which are used by disabled supporters to ensure that they get a good view of the action whilst still being able to take in the noise of the crowd around them.